-After three experiences with the story, students will be ready to learn to read some of the words from the story.
-This activity is for that purpose.
+After three experiences with the story, students will be ready to develop their vocabularies further, using words from the story as a foundation.
+This synonym activity is for that purpose.
+(You may wish to work with words other than the words suggested here.)